papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

 -  ``objectTemplate.networkableInfo`` std::string -> std::string

    -  ``Networkables.con``
-   -  Needs to be set for objects that won’t work online without them.
+   -  Needs to be set for objects that won't work online without them.
-   -  Depends on the way it’s set and if it crashes immediately, is laggy, or crashes unexpectantly”
+   -  Depends on the way it's set and if it crashes immediately, is laggy, or crashes unexpectantly”

 -  ``objectTemplate.neverDrawAs1p`` bool -> bool